micheleguderzo/micheleguderzo/README.md

 - [Project 2: Econometrics Project](link-to-project): A brief description of the project.
 - [Project 3: Spatial Econometrics Project](link-to-project): A brief description of the project.
 - [Project 4: Advanced Econometrics Project](link-to-project): A brief description of the project.
-- [Project 5: Thesis Focused On Clustering and Decision Trees](link-to-project): A brief description of the project.
+- [Project 5: Thesis focused on Clustering and Decision Trees](link-to-project): A brief description of the project.

 Feel free to explore and take a look at my work!